 Check out Testsigma’s automated cross browser testing approach for continuous delivery.

-Steps to automate Cross Browser Testing for continuous delivery using Testsigma
+6 Step to Automate Cross Browser Testing for Continuous Delivery using Testsigma

-For performing Cross Browser Testing in Testsigma, we need to follow the below steps:
+For performing step by step Cross Browser Testing in Testsigma, we need to follow the below steps:

-Testsigma allows you to Write Automated Tests Quickly Using Simple English – Everyone can write automated tests at least 5X faster using simple English.
-No coding skills required.
+Testsigma allows you to Write Automated Tests Quickly.
+Using Simple English – Everyone can write automated tests at least 5X faster using simple English.
+No coding skills are required.

-If you are not familiar with creating Test Cases in Testsigma, please check out our previous DZone article – Web Application Automated Testing With Testsigma to gain some insight into the process of creating and executing a simple Test Case in Testsigma.
+If you are unfamiliar with creating Test Cases in Testsigma, please check out our previous DZone article – Web Application Automated Testing With Testsigma, to gain insight into creating and executing a simple Test Case in Testsigma.

 Let us assume we have already created a Test Case to check the login page of Testsigma in three web browsers, Chrome, Firefox, and Internet Explorer.
 You can add more browsers to the list.